synw/termollama/README.md

 ## Install

-Requirements: the `nvidia-smi` command should be available on the system as well as the `npm` command.
+Requirements: the `nvidia-smi` command should be available on the system.

 ```bash
 npm i -g termollama